Properties of neutral mesons in a hot and magnetized quark matter: size-dependent effects: Results

-It is interesting to check the Gell-Mann–-Oakes–-Renner (GMOR) relation, which relates the mass and decay constant of the pion to the current quark mass and quark condensate, and appears as a manifestation of the dynamical chiral symmetry breaking (see Ref.~\cite{Zhang:2016qrl,Fu:2009zs} for a detailed discussion).
+It is interesting to check the Gell-Mann–-Oakes–-Renner (GMOR) relation, which relates the mass and decay constant of the pion to the current quark mass and quark condensate, and tells us how the dynamical quantities must evolve in such a way to satisfy it (see Ref.~\cite{Zhang:2016qrl,Fu:2009zs} for a detailed discussion).
 In the lowest order of chiral expansion, it is given by

 The two flavors are taken into account in the quark condensate.
-The influence of the thermodynamic variables $T, 1/L$ and $\omega$ in this relation is studied through the ratio~\cite{Zhang:2016qrl,Fu:2009zs}
+The influence of the thermodynamic variables $T, 1/L$ and $\omega$ in this relation can be studied through the ratio~\cite{Zhang:2016qrl,Fu:2009zs}

-In Fig.~\ref{FigRatio} is plotted the ration $r$ as a function of $ 1/L $ and $ \omega $, taking different values of temperature.
-At moderate values of $T$, $\omega$ and $1/L$, the ratio does not significantly deviate from 1.
-However, the increase in $T$ enforces the breaking down of the GMOR relation due to the start of the restoration of the chiral symmetry, as expected.
-Additionally, high field strength affect the region near the critical region of temperature, yielding higher $T$ in which $r$ reaches local minimum and maximum.
-This behavior is similar to the one discussed in~\cite{Zhang:2016qrl}.
-More interestingly, at enough smaller sizes, the GMOR relation is violated.
-In other words, the presence of boundaries induces the restoration of dynamical chiral symmetry, analogously to the thermal effect.
-We remark that this fact reflects the method used here, which presupposes the physical equivalence among compactified spatial and imaginary time coordinates.
+At $T, 1/L, \omega \rightarrow 0$, the GMOR relation is very well preserved $(r \approx 1)$, which is a demonstration of the dynamical chiral symmetry breaking.
+However, if for example temperature increases the GMOR relation should break down $(r \neq 1)$, as the chiral symmetry is restored.
+To verify how the ratio $r$ is affected by the finite size and magnetic effects, in Figs.~\ref{FigRatio} and~\ref{FigRatioPBC} are plotted the ration $r$ as a function of $ 1/L $ and $ \omega $, taking different values of temperature and with spatial coordinates in PBC and APBC cases.
+As expected, the increase of $T$ up to sufficiently higher values enforces the breaking down of the GMOR relation due to the start of the restoration of the chiral symmetry.
+But at moderate values of $T$, $\omega$ and $1/L$, the ratio does not deviate from 1.
+More interestingly, in the situation of APBC, there is a range of values of $1/L$ at which $r$ reaches local minimum and maximum.
+This behavior is similar to the one discussed for finite temperature effects in~\cite{Zhang:2016qrl}.
+So, at enough smaller sizes the GMOR relation is violated, and this fluctuation can be interpreted as a sign of the chiral phase transition.
+In other words, the presence of antiperiodic boundaries induces the restoration of dynamical chiral symmetry, analogously to the thermal effect.
+This fact reflects the presupposition of the physical equivalence among antiperiodic compactified spatial and imaginary time coordinates.
+We also notice that sufficiently high field strength affects the region near the critical region of $T$ and $1/L$, yielding higher $T$ and $1/L$ at which $r$ reaches local minimum and maximum.
+In a different way, the context of PBC does not engenders a region in $r$ with a local minimum and a maximum; it suffers an augmentation as $1/L$ increases.